-The drive comes with up to 256GB of storage and accommodates data transfers to and from a range of devices; for example, from your computer to an Android smartphone, as well as Apple's latest Macs.
+The memory stick comes with up to 256GB of storage and accommodates data transfers to and from a range of devices; for example, from your computer to an Android smartphone, as well as Apple's latest Macs.
 SanDisk says that the drive achieves data-transfer speeds of up to 150 MBps.

-When the USB Drive is not in use, you can retract both connectors to limit chances of damage and keep your data away from harm and readily accessible.
+When the USB flash drive is not in use, you can retract both connectors to limit chances of damage and keep your data away from harm and readily accessible.
 Just be aware that you'll pay a bit more for this USB-C drive compared with other options.

-Thanks to this drive's USB 3.0 support, you should expect fast data transfers.
+Thanks to this flash drive's USB 3.1 support, you should expect fast data transfers.
 You also get USB 2.0 compatibility, which means it'll work with just about any device.
-The Samsung Bar is a bit pricey compared with many other USB drives, but this is a device that will let you easily bring your data wherever you go, and will look darn good doing it.
+The Samsung Bar started off as a bit pricey compared with many other USB flash drives, but its price has dropped.
+This is a device that will let you easily bring your data wherever you go, and will look darn good doing it.

 If you're in the market for one of the very best USB drives available, and you're just fine spending some cash to get it, check out the SanDisk iXpand flash drive.
-The device features 128GB of storage, though you can configure the iXpand to have up to 256GB of space.
+The device starts at 32GB of storage, though you can configure the iXpand to have up to 256GB of space.
 It has a metal finish to improve its durability, and thanks to its USB 3.0 connectivity, the device will deliver fast data transfers.

 How to choose the best USB drive for you

-Aside from that, you’ll want to consider other critical features, like read/write speeds.
-The faster the speeds, the more data you can write to the drive and access when you’re trying to see files.
-That’s why we would look for USB 3.1 support or (at the least) USB 3.0 support if you care about performance.
+Aside from that, you’ll want to consider other critical features, such as read/write speeds.
+The faster the speed, the more data you can write to the drive and access what you’re trying to see.
+That’s why we would look for USB 3.1 support or, at the least, USB 3.0 support if you care about performance.